telvarost/CreativeEditorWands-StationAPI/README.md

 # CreativeEditorWands StationAPI Edition for Minecraft Beta 1.7.3

-## This mod is in progress and not complete yet

 A StationAPI mod for Minecraft Beta 1.7.3 that adds world edit type properties to wooden tools when enabled.
 * Mod (mostly) works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!